bladeacer/pdf-fmt/README.md

 >
 > If the compilation takes up too much memory, it will crash and exit without completing.

-Compilation logs will be found at [nuitka-build.log](./nuitka-build.log).
+Compilation logs will be found at `nuitka-build.log`.
-Crash reports would be found at [nuitka-crash-report.xml](./nuitka-crash-report.xml).
+Crash reports would be found at `nuitka-crash-report.xml`.

 Alternatively, you can call [this script on Linux or macOS](./scripts/compile.sh)